-Yes.
+Yes, you can get all of your alimony at once in a Florida divorce.
 The Florida statute even used to authorize until in 1949, Yandell v.
 Yandell, 39 So.
 2d 554 (Fla.
 1949) said that it is “ordinarily the better practice…to direct periodic payments of permanent alimony and a lump sum award should be made only in the those instances where some special equities might require it or those instances where some special equities might require it or make it advisable.”

 But, in 1988 the Florida supreme court realized it was silly to require regular payments and authorized the transfer of real estate as lump sum alimony.
 Troconi v.
 Troconi, 466 So.
 2d 203(Fla.
 1985).
 After that, it became very common for to award the wife the marital home in lieu of alimony.

 But isn’t lump-sum alimony just redistributing the property to avoid the law’s requirement that marital assets’ “distribution should be equal” Fla.
 Stat.
 Sec 61.075(1).
 That’s what a lot of people have thought and there have been lots of cases regarding this issue and outside of the second judicial district (Tallahassee area) lump-sum alimony is allowed.

 Typically, the needs and ability test must still be met if lump sum alimony is going to be awarded.
 If the other person can maintain themselves, they don’t get alimony even in lump sum.

 What is the big deal with calling it a distribution or lump-sum alimony?
 Isn’t money just money?

 No. First, a distribution is not taxable.
 Alimony is taxable to the receiver and a deduction to the payor.
 Alimony awards made after January 1, 2019 will be taxable to the payor.
 So, there may be some kind of tax advantage to calling part of a distribution “lump-sum alimony”.